Drug Abuse and Alcohol Abuse Program

 The deadline to submit a paper BOG Fee Waiver application for the Spring 2016 semester is September 2, 2016.
 After this date, you will need to complete the FAFSA application to apply for a BOG Fee Waiver and to see if you are eligible for other grant aid.
 Reminder: You will need to pay the Health Fee from your own funds.

-If you are Disqualified for Spring 2016, you can no longer submit a financial aid appeal for the Spring 2016 semester per federal regulations.
-The deadline was April 29, 2016.
+If you are Disqualified for Fall 2016, you must submit your financial aid appeal for the Fall 2016 semester November 18, 2016.
 Exceptions will be made for students submitting late FAFSA applications.

 If you have a comprehensive Educational Plan completed by a counselor, you do not need to submit one with your appeal.